Travis Shumake: Non-profit work

 Before returning to racing, Shumake built a successful career in nonprofit development.
 He held leadership roles at organizations such as one·n·ten, the Clinton Foundation, and currently at the Ali Forney Center, focusing on LGBTQ+ youth experiencing homelessness.
 He has also served on multiple boards including Phoenix Suns Charities 88 and Ronald McDonald House Charities of Central and Northern Arizona.

 Return to racing

 Inspired by his late father's legacy, Shumake returned to the dragstrip in 2021.
 He earned a series of 250 MPH+ NHRA license through training at Frank Hawley Drag Racing School and by completing licensing runs at major venues including Las Vegas Motor Speedway, Firebird Motorsports Park, Gainesville Raceway and the Texas Motorplex.

-In 2022, he made his Top Alcohol Dragster debut driving for Randy Meyer Racing at the Menards NHRA Nationals in Topeka, Kansas, where he became the target of a protest by the Westboro Baptist Church.
+In 2022, Shumake made his Top Alcohol Dragster debut driving for Randy Meyer Racing at the Menards NHRA Nationals in Topeka, Kansas, where he became the target of a protest by the Westboro Baptist Church.
 He responded by leaning into his identity, debuting rainbow parachutes sponsored by Grindr.

 In his second race in Top Alcohol, driving the Sheetz dragster, Shumake advanced to the semifinals of the Pep Boys NHRA Nationals in Reading, Pennsylvania on back-to-back hole shot wins.